THE FIVE W’S

 IPS is a community of public scholars and organizers linking peace, justice, and the environment in the U.S. and globally.
 We work with social movements to promote true democracy and challenge concentrated wealth, corporate influence, and military power.
 You can also just call it a progressive think tank.

 IPS and OtherWords are nonprofit organizations.
 We rely on grants from foundations and tax-deductible contributions from individuals.
-If you would like to contribute, please click here or contact us at firstname.lastname@example.org for more information.
+If you would like to contribute, please make an online tax-deductible donation or contact us at firstname.lastname@example.org for more information.

 OtherWords interns assist with the editorial process, document the service’s hits across the nation, and distribute clips to the non-profit organizations whose voices we help amplify in the national conversation.
-Depending on their experience and inclinations, interns also write blog posts and op-eds, pitch in with fundraising efforts, and assist with outreach to media outlets.
+Interns also write blog posts and op-eds, pitch in with fundraising efforts, and assist with outreach to media outlets.
 Applicants should be progressive news junkies with at least one year of journalism experience or be able to demonstrate their potential to help bring opinion pieces up to newsroom standards.
 They must be good at meeting deadlines, great at catching typos, and comfortable dealing with a wide range of economic, environmental, and military issues.

 Internship terms vary in accordance with availability.
 Longer-term commitments are preferred.
 Ideally, they span at least three months.
 Here are the usual terms: